 Environmental property damage claims relate to air, water and land pollution, resulting from negligent waste management, corporate negligence, and the use of toxic chemicals.
 Chemical run-off and fracking spillage can contaminate large areas of private property.

-Joe Lyon is a highly-rated Ohio Environmental Attorney representing plaintiffs nationwide in property contamination lawsuits and toxic tort claims.
+Joe Lyon is a highly-rated Ohio Environmental Attorney representing plaintiffs nationwide in property contamination lawsuits and Toxic Exposure Attorney.

 Contact The Lyon Firm if you suspect a nearby company has contaminated your property.
 EPA experts will be able to determine the root cause of contamination.